EMPER0R7/style_transfer_app/README.md

 # Neural Style Transfer Flask App

-This repository contains a Flask web application that performs neural style transfer using a pre-trained VGG-19 model.
+This repository contains a Flask web application that performs neural style transfer .
 The app allows users to upload a content image and a style image, and it generates a new image that combines the content of the first image with the style of the second image.

 ## Features
 - Upload content and style images through a web interface.